jianwei-sun/HarryPlotter/README.md

 In the first line, the first argument provides a name to the figure.
 The following arguments specify the number of rows and columns into which the figure is divided.
 Different ways of calling the constructor are also illustrated.
 If the number of rows and columns are not provided, they default to one each.

+### Plotting
-Similar to the `subplot` function in MATLAB, HarryPlotter allows multiple plots to be added to the same figure.
+Similar to the `subplot` function in MATLAB, HarryPlotter allows multiple plots to be added to the same figure in a stack fasion.
 Additionally, these figures can span multiple grids defined by the number of rows and columns in the figure.

 ```
 f1.subplot(1, 1, 1, 2);